ArielLahiany/counter-service/README.md

 ## Prerequisites

 1. Docker: a working station with Docker and Docker-Compose pre-installed.
+2. Kubernetes: a working Kubernetes cluster and its Kubeconfig file.

 ## Usage

+### Docker-Compose

 1. Add the following entry to the hosts file of your working station: